 The faculty of the English department have three goals for students who graduate with a major or minor in English:

-- Students should join the discourse of the field of English and explore the nature and possibilities of the professions they could choose.
+Students should join the discourse of the fields of English and explore the nature and possibilities of the professions they could choose.
 Students should know how to work independently and collaboratively, how to blur and cross disciplinary lines in research and writing, how to investigate complex relationships, how to assess and reflect on their learning processes within the discipline, and how to transfer disciplinary skills beyond disciplinary projects.

 Students wishing to be considered for honors in English should review the detailed information and application forms available from their academic advisor early in their junior years.
 Applications are reviewed for approval by the full-time faculty members of the English department.
 Those who successfully defend their honors projects will be awarded honors at graduation and have the designation of “honors” on their transcripts.